bootcoder/phase_0_unit_3/week_7/1_SQLzoo/my_quizzes.md

 A very limited view is given and responds to hover by enlarging.
 But I could not expand to see the entire data set.
 This would have been immensely helpful in troubleshooting my way through several of the exercises.

+### Problem:
+I set up the account according to the instructions.
+Completing the first tut and quiz before creating.
+Still I cannot get scores to post from the first SELECT exercise.
+Have tried many things.
+Puzzled.
+Decided to file under "cares no longer given" :+)